rdemolgen/snippets/PM1_plots/README.md

 The UniProt section of plot uses the canonical transcript as identified by UniProt, given the following criteria defined by Uniprot:
  - It is the most prevalent.
-  - It is the most similar to orthologous sequences found in other species.By virtue of its length or amino acid composition, it allows the clearest description of domains, isoforms, polymorphisms, post-translational modifications, etc.
+ - It is the most similar to orthologous sequences found in other species.
+ - By virtue of its length or amino acid composition, it allows the clearest description of domains, isoforms, polymorphisms, post-translational modifications, etc.
  - In the absence of any information, we choose the longest sequence.

 The HGMD plot uses the transcript identified by a RefSeq number on their gene page.